basnijholt/unidep/README.md

 #### `unidep conda-lock`

 Use `unidep conda-lock` on one or multiple `requirements.yaml` files and output the conda-lock file.
-Optionally, when using a monorepo with multiple subpackages (with their own `requirements.yaml` files), generate a lockfile for each subpackage using the `--sub-lock-files` flag.
+Optionally, when using a monorepo with multiple subpackages (with their own `requirements.yaml` files), generate a lock file for each subpackage.
 See `unidep conda -h` for more information:

 <!-- CODE:BASH:START -->